 You can see consistent factors in routine Monday to Friday trading, but do weeks have consistent buying patterns?
 If there was, the technical guys would have said something about it by now.

 But let’s face it, there’s not many professional advisors sticking their neck out about stock price predictions for 5 to 7 days from now.
 If you can see how stock investors reacted last week to news, and you know the news coming, then you may be able to figure out how they’ll react next week.
-I think next week’s price growth will mirror this weeks, perhaps picking up the pace.
+Next week’s price growth will likely mirror last weeks, perhaps picking up the pace.

 This week’s stock market price surge might signal a change.
 The pandemic winter’s dour mood is leaving us.
-Retail stores are reopening and it won’t be long before tourism begins to pick up as vaccination numbers grow.
+Retail stores are reopening and tourism is picking up vaccination numbers grow.
 Airlines flights, hotel rooms and travel prices are rocketing, indicating a coming tourism bottleneck for the next 6 months at least.

-This week the markets are well back perhaps onto record levels in the week ahead.
-NASDAQ is up an startling 3.9% today as tech stocks improved and Dow jumped by 600 points over that 5 day period.
-Tesla, Google, Facebook, Amazon, and Apple both have surged since last week’s dive.
-This likely in response to the stimulus bill passing.
+The Dow Jones and the S&P are the market darlings right now.
+NASDAQ rose about 240 points last week as tech stocks improved and Dow jumped by 600 points over that 5 day period.
+Tesla, Google, Facebook, Amazon, and Apple are in waiting mode.
 The OECD forecasts US GDP will double to 5.6% growth because of the stimulus hand out and vaccinations are proceeding well in the US.

 What About Volatility?

-Last week, markets were volatile, rising on Monday and Tuesday, dying on Wednesday and Thursday with a last minute revival.
-The big events were interpretations of Jerome Powell’s speech about interest rates, and of course the passing of stimulus relief, which many thought might never happen.
+The big events were consumer spending, Covid vaccinations, jobs growth, and the interpretations of Jerome Powell’s speech about interest rates, and of course the passing of stimulus relief, which many thought might never happen.
 Investors aren’t sure the stock market forecast looks good right now, for this week and the next 6 months.

 Government bonds rates have been rising and it’s causing concerns for investors.
 It promotes the idea that interest rates will be on the rise.
 However, the economy is too fragile for interest rate rises, even with $1.9 stimulus.
 Some believe inflation will lose steam in the second half and perhaps set us up on the road to a market crash.